Top 10 Tips To Ski Strong & Prevent Injuries

 2. Top Off Your Fuel Stores: Eat Breakfast

-3. Less Is More: Gradually build up your load.
+3. Less Is More: Gradually Build Your Load

 4. Stop Before You Get Too Tired

-5. Rehydrate As Soon As You’re Done Riding
+5. Rehydrate As Soon As You’re Done Skiing

 6. Refuel: Have a Plant-Strong Balanced Meal